JAMIEHUANG311/K-Means-IRIS/README.md

 ## Contributing
 If you would like to improve the code, your help is welcomed.
-To make a contribution, go to the right of the Branch menu, and click New pull request.
+To make a contribution, go to the right of the Branch menu, select the master branch, and click New pull request.

 ## Credits
 Juan Martinez-Sykora, Alberto Sainz-Dalda